-In common with Millennials, Generation Z is comfortable with technologies that are fairly recent for older generations, and Gen Z has grown up in the current environment of ubiquitous mobile communications.
-The younger members of the cohort may not remember any other environment.
-As of 2015, 77 percent aged 12-to-17 in the United States owned cell phones.
+Like the Millennial generation, Generation Z is comfortable with new technologies because they have grown up in an Internet-connected learning environment from birth.
+Many younger members of the cohort played with computer tablets when they were toddlers and do not remember a world without smart phones.
+As of 2015, 77 percent aged 12-to-17 in the United States owned an Apple or Android cell phone.
 Not surprisingly, texting is the cohort’s preferred communication mode, followed by social media interaction.

 Other characteristics of Generation Z as a cohort within the U.S., in contrast with earlier generations:

-- Less traditional (nuclear) family backgrounds, more single-parent and same-sex parent families.
+- Less traditional (nuclear) family backgrounds, more single-parent, same-sex parent and blended families.

 - More likely to have friends from various ethnic, religious and racial groups.

 - More adverse to risk than Millennials or Baby Boomers.

 - Less confident in the current economic system.

 - More inclined to become a small business owner.